-The City of Hobart provides dogs and their owners many locations to exercise on and off lead.
+The City of Hobart provides many locations to exercise your dog both on- and off-lead.

-- When in a designated off lead area, dogs must remain under effective control of the owner, or person in charge of the dog at all times;
+- When in a designated off-lead area, dogs must remain under effective control of the person in charge of the dog at all times.

-- If your dog fouls in a public place you are required to pick up after your dog.
-Council provides dog tidy bags in the majority of parks in its municipal area to dispose of your dog's waste - so please use them.
-If there are not any available carry your own plastic bag to clean up the waste.
+- If your dog poos in a public place you are required to pick up after it.
+The City provides dog tidy bags in the majority of its parks to dispose of your dog's droppings, so please use them.
+You should also always carry your own plastic bags.

-- Dogs must remain on lead at all times when on a road or road related area within the municipality of Hobart, this includes footpaths and nature strips.
+- Dogs must remain on lead at all times when on a road or road-related area such as footpaths and nature strips.

-- Restricted breeds and dogs declared dangerous in accordance with the Dog Control Act 2000 remain subject to the relevant conditions defined in the Act even when in an off lead exercise area.
+- Restricted breeds and dogs declared dangerous are still subject to conditions in an off-lead exercise area.

 - You are not permitted to walk more than two dogs at a time on a footpath.

 For more information contact us on 03 6238 2182.